Pro/dkim-exchange/README.md

 ## Installing the Transport Agent

-Copy thw whole content from the release of the project directory into a directory on the server, where Exchange runs.
+Copy thw whole content from the [release directory](Src/Exchange.DkimSigner/bin/Release) into a directory on the server, where Exchange runs.
 Eg. into C:\Program Files\Exchange DKIM\

 Then open Exchange Management Shell